When a musical band or group breaks up, it doesn’t always mean the end of a successful — and profitable — music career for its former members.

 Net worth: $60 million

 Ricky Martin got a taste of fame early — he was just 10 when he joined the Latin boyband Menudo.
 After performing as the group’s lead singer for five years, he left in 1991 to launch his solo career.

 Martin crossed over into international superstardom when he recorded “La Copa de la Vida (The Cup of Life),” which became the official song of the FIFA World Cup in 1998.
 He became known to American audiences when he performed the song at the Grammy Awards and went on to have a thriving music career in the U.S. and around the world.
 He released his 10th studio album, “A Quien Quiera Escuchar,” in 2015.

-Martin released his latest single, “Falta Amor” with Sebastian Yatra, in March 2020 and is set to tour with Yatra and Enrique Iglesias this fall.
+Martin released his latest single, “Falta Amor” with Sebastian Yatra, in March 2020.

 In addition to his musical career, Martin has branched into acting with appearances on Broadway and TV, including the Ryan Murphy drama “The Assassination of Gianni Versace: American Crime Story.”
 He has also written an autobiography and a children’s book.

 8. Stevie Nicks: Fleetwood Mac

 Known for her unique vibrato singing voice, Stevie Nicks rose to fame as part of the rock band Fleetwood Mac, which she joined in 1975.
 Nicks worked both as a solo act and with Fleetwood Mac until she quit the band at the end of its 1990 tour.